Young Conservatives (UK): Young Conservatives (1906–1998)

 From that point onwards, a battle for leadership ensued between the moderates ('One Nation' Tories, termed 'Wets') and 'Drys' (Right-wingers from the Monday Club and Libertarians).
 The moderates attempted to play up the image problems the Young Monday Club and the Libertarians would present to the organisation.
-Publications such as the North West Area YC Rag Mag, the Sin, featured a page in 1985 attacking the Young Monday Club image.
-The 1989 Sin edition attempted to target the growing libertarian threat by featuring 'Loonie Libs.'
+Publications such as The Sin, a North West Area YC Rag Mag, featured a page in 1985 attacking the Young Monday Club image.
+The 1989 edition of The Sin attempted to target the growing libertarian threat by featuring 'Loonie Libs'.

 The capture of the Young Conservatives by the 'Dries' in 1989 led to increasing image problems as the more right-wing stance became pilloried in the media.
 "The very term 'Young Conservative' has actually entered popular culture in a derogatory way being used by comedians to lampoon a certain type of person."

 The BBC series A Bit of Fry and Laurie, featured a sketch entitled 'Young Conservative of the Year', the basis of which was an arrogant, right-wing and upper class Young Conservative competing in a mock contest on the reactionary and authoritarian content of his speech in a mock contest.
 In the BBC series Harry Enfield and Chums, Harry Enfield played a character called 'Tory Boy', an arrogant and reactionary right-wing Young Conservative.

 Membership fell from a peak of 250,000 to just a few thousand, while the rival organisation Conservative Students claimed significantly more members.
 The end came in 1998 when Conservative leader William Hague announced the closure of Young Conservatives and the launch of a new organisation, Conservative Future.

 Past Chairmen

-The National Chairmen of the Young Conservatives were associated with the moderate (One Nation - Tory Reform Group) tradition of the Conservative Party until the 1989 election, which resulted in the defeat of the moderate incumbent.
+The National Chairmen of the Young Conservatives were associated with the moderate (One Nation – Tory Reform Group) tradition of the Conservative Party until the 1989 election, which resulted in the defeat of the moderate incumbent.
 Until then leadership had been from the Conservative party 'left' with only a couple of exceptions.
 Notable exceptions to the 'One Nation' moderate leadership were David Atkinson MP, who was a committed Christian campaigner and backer of corporal punishment, and Sir Fergus Montgomery MP, a supporter of apartheid South Africa and another corporal punishment advocate.
 Otherwise, the YCs produced a long line of Tory reformers, until the moderate faction was finally defeated in the late 1980s, although Clive Landa's defeat of Christopher Horne (the chairman of the Hyde Park Tories) in the 1973 election in Greater London was far closer than was expected, even by the supporters of both candidates.